HenrikSamuelsson/C_Plus_Plus_Primer/Chapter_02/Exercise_02_14/Exercise_02_14.md

 std::cout << i << " " << sum << std::endl;
 ```
 ####Answer
 The code is legal.
-The variable i defined two times but this allowed since the definitons are made in two different scopes.
+The variable i defined two times, this allowed since the definitons are made in two different scopes.
 The output will be:
 ```
 100 45
 ```